0xgram/Cross-Compiling-Qt-for-Raspberry-Pi-Zero-2W/README.md

 Something to try if you're having issues running your projects.

 That should be it!
-You have now (hopefully) succesfully installed Qt 5.15 on the Raspberry Pi 4B.
+You have now (hopefully) succesfully installed Qt 5.15 on the Raspberry Pi Zero 2W.

 In the next step, we will build an example application, just to check everything works.